Habits to Lower A1c

 Use a log, journal, or chart to help keep track of your numbers.
 Logging apps work great for this!

 Turn checking into a game!
-Try making a Blood Sugar Bingo card or guessing the number before you see it.
+Try making a Blood Glucose Bingo card or guessing the number before you see it.

 Bolus Insulin Delivery

 Insulin delivery is a vital part of managing T1D and lowering HbA1c.
-It’s important to give a bolus with every meal to cover the carbs and keep your blood sugar in check.
-You may also need to respond to high blood sugars between meals by giving insulin in the form of correction doses.
-By keeping up with these behaviors, you can help keep your blood sugar in range and lower your HbA1c over time.
+It’s important to give a bolus with every meal to cover the carbs and keep your blood glucose in check.
+You may also need to respond to high blood glucose between meals by giving insulin in the form of correction doses.
+By keeping up with these behaviors, you can help keep your blood glucose in range and lower your HbA1c over time.

 Average % HbA1c Based on Behavior